When a customer places an order, you need to update your inventory, schedule a shipment, and generate an invoice:

 Your database is now connected to Sequin.
 If you’d like a step-by-step guide, check out our Quickstart.

-Create three consumers (one for inventory, one for shipping, and one for invoicing) that captures changes from the orders table and delivers them to the relevant service:
+Create three webhook subscriptions (one for inventory, one for shipping, and one for invoicing) that capture changes from the orders table and delivers them to the relevant service:

 1. Click the Create Consumer button and then select the users table.